 Come join us for Open House on Monday, August 7th, 4:00-7:00.
 Meet your child's teacher, sign up for PTO, and enjoy our visiting food trucks!

-over 1 year ago, Lisa Walker
+about 2 years ago, Lisa Walker

 Open House, August 7th, 4:00-7:00